maxadamski/vitamin/docs/manual.md

 **Exception**

 If a dash `-` is preceded by symbol characters and is immediately followed by a digit, it is not added to the previous symbol, but created as a separate atom.
-As a consequence, you do not need to whitespace before dashes, which follow symbols, but precede number literals.
+As a consequence, you do not need to add whitespace before dashes which follow symbols, but precede number literals.

 	arr[5:-2]  # arr  [  5  :  -  2  ]